Iridium Messaging Transport (IMT) was launched on 21st December 2022, and in Iridium’s own words, it’s:

 So the solution?
 Use a Message-based service, where you just pay for the actual payload that you send and only when it’s successfully transmitted.
-What, like SBD?
-Yes, exactly.
+Er, what, like SBD?
+Yes exactly.

 Enter stage right: Iridium Certus Message Transport (IMT).

-IMT is the best of both worlds — Message-based service utilizing Iridium Certus 100 to facilitate, drum-roll please… sending/receiving messages up to:
+IMT is the best of both worlds — Message-based service utilising Iridium Certus 100 to facilitate, drum-roll please… sending/receiving messages up to:

 One-hundred-thousand-bytes (yes, 100,000 bytes)!